uscensusbureau/the-opportunity-project/pages/get-involved/join-a-sprint.md

         - link-path: "#"
           link-text: View brief (PDF)

+circuit-banner:
+  background-color: primary
+  image: icons/circuity-pattern.svg
+  sidebar-color: base-darkest

 # get involved
 get_involved:
-  title-image: photos/placeholder-home-portrait-half-width-photo.png
+  title-image: photos/get-involved.png
-  title-image-alt: Workshop participants sitting at a table
+  title-image-alt: Man speaking into microphone at a user engagement workshop hosted by The Opportunity Project
   title: Get Involved
   subtitle:
     - p: Join a community of hundreds working to transform America’s data into America’s innovation.
     - p: Tell us what you’re interested in.
 We’ll keep you posted about opportunities to join a sprint, attend an event, and more.
   buttons:
-    - b: Stay in the loop
+    - b: View Sprints
       style: primary dark
+      link:
-    - b: Contact us
+    - b: Get Updates
       style: secondary white
+      link:
   text:
     - number: 1
       number_display: false
-      title: Build with open data
+      title: Build with open data (Coming Soon)
-      description: Not able to join a TOP sprint?
+      description: 'Not able to join a TOP sprint?
 Use our product development toolkit—based on the TOP sprint model—to create civic impact with open data.
-We cover user research, navigating federal data, and more.
+We cover user research, navigating federal data, and more.'
     - number: 2
       number_display: false
-      title: Run a TOPx sprint
+      title: Run a TOPx sprint (Coming Soon)
-      description: Are you a federal agency looking to adopt The Opportunity Project model?
-Use our TOPx toolkit—a step-by-step resource complete with sample materials—to help run your own TOP sprint.
+      description: 'Are you a federal agency looking to adopt The Opportunity Project model?
+Use our TOPx toolkit—a step-by-step resource complete with sample materials—to help run your own TOP sprint.'

 ---
 {% include hero.html %}
+{% include connecting-banner-with-subheader-inverse.html %}
 {% include single-column-centered-photo-with-overlay.html %}
 {% include single-column-centered-list.html %}
+{% include connecting-banner-with-subheader.html %}
 {% include single-column-centered-list-dark.html %}
+{% include circuit-banner.html %}
 {% include get-involved.html %}